 Would you think I’m crazy if I told you that I actually love planning for the school year?
 I really do.
 I’m one of those people who needs to have a plan.
 I haven’t yet decided if it’s a blessing or curse.

-When I plan for the school year, I always plan with the end result in mind.
+When I am planning for the school year, I always plan with the end result in mind.
 I’m horrible at starting small with daily lessons and working my way toward a year’s worth of plans.
 I really don’t think I could do it that way.
 Not that there’s anything wrong with it, it’s just not how my mind works.
 I have to think about where I need my students to be at the end of the year (according to my goals and my state’s expectations via our standardized test) and work backwards from there.
 I like to layout one subject at a time, because it’s hard for me to juggle multiple subjects.
 I typically start with math, since it’s my favorite.

 I first print out all of my standards (for the hundredth time) and decide what units I need to teach, and all of the standards and skills in each unit.
 I usually create a table for each unit I teach, and I write every skill that I will need to teach underneath the unit.